Hello, come on in and stay a while….

 I started this blog so many years ago.
 It was a formal website back in 1999/2000 when the web was a new frontier and WordPress was not available.
 My mother encouraged me to start writing about my mental health journey.
 She felt it would be good for me and perhaps help others as well.
-Back then I was writing for a local outreach center’s newsletter.
+At the time my mom suggested I create a website, I was already writing for a local outreach center’s newsletter.
 I was new to writing for public consumption and a tad nervous about opening up that can of worms to the whole world.

 I thought long and hard about it back then.
 There were not as many sites or blogs about mental health, and fewer that were focused on Bipolar Disorder in particular.
 Now, there is a plethora of Mental Health information resource websites and blogs on the web to choose from.
 I encourage my readers to take note of other blogs and sites as well as mine.
 It is important to learn as many different views and ideas about how to proactively deal with Bipolar Disorder in a constructive manner.
 Everyone sufferers this disorder individually, what works for some may not apply to others.

 So, please understand that if what you find in this blog does not apply to your personal struggle with mental health, I strongly encourage you to seek out another resource or opinion.
 We are all different, and we all respond to different therapies, medications, and viewpoints.
 Make sure you keep searching for the resources and information that applies to your individual needs.